kmatarese/glide/README.md

 databases in parallel.

 > **Note:** combining the approaches may not work and has not been tested.

-> **Also Note:** Standard limitations apply regarding what types of data can be serialized and passed to a parallel process.
+> **Also Note:** standard limitations apply regarding what types of data can be serialized and passed to a parallel process.

 Creating Nodes
 --------------